OfficeDev/office-js-docs-pr/docs/testing/debug-desktop-using-edge-chromium.md

 1. Replace both instances of the placeholder `$HOST$` with the name of the Office application that the add-in runs in; for example, `Outlook` or `Word`.

-You can now debug your project.
-Note that the previous configuration does not contain tasks to build or start your web server.
-You'll need to start your web server first before starting the VS Code debugger (F5).
-For more information on configuring default builds, see [Integrate with External Tools via Tasks](https://code.visualstudio.com/Docs/editor/tasks).
+You can now debug your project using the VS Code debugger (F5).

 ### Appendix B